 - Set up shelving in the garage or basement to store overflow appliances and less frequently used cooking tools

 - Bulk cleaning and paper products can find a home in the laundry room

 Kitchens are full of nooks for hidden storage.
-Here are my favorite ways to add more space:
+If you’re like most people, you will want to get use out of every inch of your kitchen.
+Here are my favorite ways to add more space to a kitchen:

 - Add cup hooks and stemware holders to the underside of cabinets

 - Install spice racks on open walls.
 In addition to spices, store teas, medicines, and small prep tools on these mini-shelves

 - Hang a pot rack.
 Getting pots and pans out of your cabinets can free up a ton of space